The Most Delicious Homemade Yeasted Doughnuts

 You’ll also want to have round cookie cutter and fry thermometer to set yourself up for success.

-We’ll start this homemade doughnut recipe by activating the yeast.
-In a small bowl sprinkle yeast over warm water.
-Add a tiny pinch of granulated sugar and let the mixture sit for 5 minutes.
+In a small bowl sprinkle yeast over warm water.ย Add a tiny pinch of granulated sugar and let the mixture sit for 5 minutes.
 It will foam and froth once it comes to life.

-In the bowl of a stand mixer, stir and combine the rest of the ingredients.
-Flour, sugar, salt, milk, butter, and egg yolks.
-Add the yeast mixture, too!
+In the bowl of a stand mixer, stir and combine the rest of the ingredients.ย Flour, sugar, salt, milk, butter, and egg yolks.
+Then add the yeast mixture, too!

-Knead the dough on a mixer for 3 to 5 minutes until a soft and cohesive dough forms.
-Pillowy soft and moist but not sticky.
+You’ll knead the dough in a mixer for 3 to 5 minutes or until a soft and cohesive dough forms.ย Pillowy soft and moist but not sticky to be exact.

 You may find that you need to add a few tablespoons of extra flour to make the dough less sticky.
 Take it as it comes.
 I lean towards keeping the dough sticky rather than adding a ton more flour.

-For overnight doughnuts, bring the dough out of the refrigerator and allow the dough to come to a cool room temperature.
-I usually let the dough rest at room temperature for about 45 minutes before flopping it out on a floured surface, rolling to 3/4-inch thickness and cutting with the rounds.
-Allow the shaped doughnuts to rise for 30 minutes.
+Cover and refrigerate the dough and refrigerate for 8 to 12 hours.
+Bring the dough out of the refrigerator and allow the dough to come to a cool room temperature.
+I usually let the dough rest at room temperature for about 45 minutes before flopping it out on a floured surface, rolling to 3/4-inch thickness and cutting with the rounds.ย Allow the shaped doughnuts to rise for 30 minutes.

 I like a neutral oil like canola oil or peanut oil.

-Fresh out of the oil, allow the doughnuts to rest on a baking sheet on paper towels and coat doughnuts in either powdered sugar or cinnamon sugar.
-Allow the doughnuts to cool just a bit before coating in chocolate donut glaze.
-Chocolate glaze is my favorite, thankyouverymuch.
+Fresh out of the oil, allow the doughnuts to rest on a baking sheet on paper towels and coat doughnuts in either powdered sugar or cinnamon sugar.ย Allow the yeasted doughnuts to cool just a bit before coating in chocolate donut glaze.
+Chocolate glaze is my favorite, thank you very much.

-They’re absolutely irresistible fresh from the fryer.
-Like every other doughnut on earth, these gems are best the day they’re fried.
+They’re absolutely irresistible fresh from the fryer.ย Like every other doughnut on earth, these gems are best the day they’re fried.
+Welcome to your new superpower.
+Carry on.

 Browned Butter Baked Doughnuts